rbmrclo/informatiks/README.md

 # Informatiks

-  E-commerce web application of Informatics using [Spree] - an open source e-commerce solution for Ruby on Rails.
+  E-commerce web application of [Informatics] Diliman using [Spree] - an open source e-commerce solution for Ruby on Rails.

 ### Why I did this?